-Nova is a great alternative launcher thatlets you customize the entire look and feel of your operating system, from changes to font size, to the number of apps that can appear on the lock screen, to the way in which your app drawer scrolls.
+Nova is a great alternative launcher that lets you customize the entire look and feel of your operating system - from changes to font size, to the number of apps that can appear on the lock screen, to the way in which your app drawer scrolls.

 If you wish you could make a few simple changes to your current interface, then give the free version of Nova a try.
 Nova even lets you adopt the look of any other phone - Galaxy, Xperia, HTC, LG, even iOS if that's your thing.

-Tinder for sheer number of potential matches
+Tinder for the sheer number of potential matches

 For those who wish to jump straight into the larger dating pool, Tinder is a massive app with tons of potential matches available.
-It's claimed that 26 million matches happen through Tinder every day.
+It's claimed that 26 million matches happen on Tinder every day.